Putin wants to blackmail the end of sanctions with a grain deal - Breaking Latest News

 The agreement is of great importance for Ukraine as well as for many other countries, because Ukraine and Russia are major producers of corn, wheat, barley and oilseeds.
 In 2021, almost a quarter of global wheat exports came from the two countries.

 Therefore, as a result of the first Russian blockade, global grain prices rose.
-As a result, there was a risk of famine, especially in developing countries.
+In developing countries in particular, there was a risk of famine.
 A ban on exports of Ukrainian grain would also severely weaken the Ukrainian economy, since agriculture accounts for about 20 percent of the country’s gross domestic product and more than 40 percent of all export earnings.

 As the “Faz” further reports, Russia could let the agreement expire because its own exports benefited less than planned.